 Resist the Urge to Pick Up a Child Early from Camp

-As a camp owner, I often see parents struggle with the idea of sending their children to camp.
+As a camp owner, I often see parents struggle with the idea of sending their children to camp and wanting to pick their child up early from camp.
 They can’t pinpoint exactly why they’re worried (and often conflate their own fears by saying/thinking that their child is the one who’s not ready); in truth, the very notion of their child navigating an unfamiliar environment (even a loving and supportive one) without their help makes them deeply uncomfortable.

 Indeed, if you ask a sample of parents what their biggest parental challenges are, most of the responses amount to “not doing the right thing”, “not being a good parent”, and “letting my child go, as they grow”.
 All of these general responses are directly linked with the decision to send your child to camp, coping with your child gone while at camp, and your child’s return.